 Concentrated Forms of Marijuana

 Update: Effective on 7/1/19, the State Hemp Program (2019 CS/CS/SB 1020) took effect.
-Now that hemp is legal under Florida law, criminal defense attorneys are fighting marijuana / cannabis cases more aggressively so that every case is dismissed.
+Now that hemp is legal under Florida law, criminal defense attorneys are using new defeses to fight marijuana / cannabis cases for a dismissal.

 Prosecutors are dropping charges because of bigger problems with the sniff / smell search, presumptive roadside tests for probable cause, or evidentiary problems with proving the THC level of the cannabis or marijuana (to distinguish it from legal hemp).